 How to Upload Music Videos to YouTube

 For an up-and-coming music act, or a band trying to build a following, there are few better avenues of free promotion than YouTube.
-Uploading a video to YouTube, which has more than one billion users, gives artists a huge audience as well as insights about that audience.
+Uploading a music video to YouTube, which has more than one billion users, gives artists a huge audience as well as insights about that audience.

 How to Upload a Video to YouTube